Philippines reports first Wuhan coronavirus death outside China

 She was the Philippines' first case of the virus and is recovering in hospital.

+The first foreign fatality came as an escalating number of governments around the world closed their borders to people from China in a bid to stop it spreading.

-The news of the man's death was released shortly after the Philippines announced it would immediately halt the arrivals of any foreign travellers from China.
+The Philippines announced it would immediately halt the arrivals of any foreign travellers from China.
+The United States, Australia and Israel have banned foreign nationals from visiting if they had been in China over the previous 14 days, and warned their own citizens from travelling there.

-Officials in the Philippines confirmed the first confirmed case of the virus on Thursday.
+Mongolia, Russia and Nepal closed their land borders, while Papua New Guinea went as far as to ban anyone arriving from ports or airports across Asia.

+The death toll in China soared to 304 on Sunday, with authorities reporting 45 new deaths from the previous day.

 BOOKMARK THIS: Our comprehensive coverage on the Wuhan coronavirus and its developments